Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 We need to obtain our data source by copying our Formula 1 data into Snowflake tables from a public S3 bucket that dbt Labs hosts.

 1. Your new Snowflake account has a preconfigured warehouse named `COMPUTE_WH`.
-You can check by going under Admin > Warehouses.
+You can check by going under **Admin > Warehouses**.
 If for some reason you don’t have this warehouse, we can create a warehouse using the following script:

     ```sql
     create or replace warehouse COMPUTE_WH with warehouse_size=XSMALL
     ```

-2. Rename the SQL worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the 3 dots option, then click  **Rename**.
+2. Rename the SQL worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the 3 dots `...` option, then click  **Rename**.
 Rename the file to `data setup script` since we will be placing code in this worksheet to ingest the Formula 1 data.
 Set the context of the worksheet by setting your role as the **ACCOUNTADMIN** and warehouse as **COMPUTE_WH**.
 ![rename-worksheet-and-select-warehouse](assets/load-data-into-snowflake/1-rename-worksheet-and-select-warehouse.png)

 3. Copy the following code into the main body of the Snowflake SQL worksheet.
 You can also find this setup script under the `setup` folder in the [Git repository](https://raw.githubusercontent.com/dbt-labs/python-snowpark-formula1/main/setup/setup_script_s3_to_snowflake.sql).
 The script is long since it's bringing in all of the data we'll need today!
 We recommend copying this straight from the github file linked rather than from this workshop UI so you don't miss anything (use Ctrl+A or Cmd+A).